Kidron Valley: History

-Upper course
+Middle Bronze Age

+Middle Bronze IIB

+A farmstead from the Kidron Valley was excavated.

+Roman period

 The Akeldama Tombs

 The Akeldma Tombs were discovered in 1989 at the confluence of the Kidron and Hinnom Valleys, south of Jerusalem's Old City, and were excavated and published by archaeologists Gideon Avni and Zvi Greenhut.
 In 1989, the Jerusalem Municipality conducted routine development work in the area.
 Upon widening a narrow street near one of the approaches to the Silwan village, bulldozers uncovered a number of square openings hewn into rock.
 The Israel Antiquities Authority immediately stopped the road construction.
 After uncovering the underground spaces, archaeologists found themselves standing inside large burial complexes which appeared intact.
 Moving carefully from one chamber to another, flashlights revealed an abundance of artifacts scattered on the floors, pottery and glass vessels, oil lamps and many ornamental ossuaries.
 The three large caves proved to be part of an extensive Jewish burial ground in use at the end of the Second Temple period, which terminated in the year 70 AD, when Jerusalem was conquered and the Temple destroyed by the Roman legions.

-Development and plans
+Modern times

 Upper course

 As of 2010, there is a controversial proposal to reconstruct part of the Kidron Valley, an Arab neighborhood of Silwan in East Jerusalem, and turn it into a park to be called the Garden of the King.